dkaip/dkaip.github.io/docs/Vulkan.md

 The current version of these projects are based on an older version of the Vulkan&reg; API.
 They should still work.
 The Vulkan&reg; standard is moving pretty quickly in terms of releasing updates and new features.
 Given this fact and the amount of work involved I cannot currently keep up with all of the new changes.
 I am working on some software that I can run against the specification to generate a current version of the interface automatically or at least with minimal manual intervention.
 This will hopefully make staying much more up to date possible.
 {: .fs-5 .fw-300 }

 Currently these projects, well the natives anyway, are only compiled for a Linux X86_64 environment.
-I currently do not have the ability to compile, generator code for, and test for other environments.
+I currently do not have the ability to compile, generate code for, and test in other environments.
 {: .fs-5 .fw-300 }

 ## Table of contents